bcmpinc/StardewHack/WearMoreRings/README.md

 * Name the combined ring used for ring storage to clearly communicate its purpose.
 * Prevent crash caused by equipping the combined ring inside of itself.
 * Add support for local co-op (aka split-screen).
+* Removed ring slots from the forge menu so the player cannot accidentally unequip the container ring there.

 #### 6.2:
 * Added `player_dismantle_nested` command to get rid of nested combined rings, prior to accessing the forge.